 - The number one best way to reduce waste is to simply buy less stuff.
 We really ask ourselves “Do we need this item or can something else work instead” and then we sit on the decision for a while.
 Sometimes we wait a few days, sometimes a few weeks and other times we are still waiting a few years later.
 Many times you can find something in your house that will make do.
 This spring I needed extra containers to plant my seeds but instead of going out and buying flimsy seed trays that would only last a season or two I rummaged in the garage and found two plastic tubs I have told myself I needed to throw out a million times because they are ancient and were taking up space but guess what?
 They work perfectly for my seed starts and I will be using them for many more years to come.

 - Buy quality items that will last.
 Quality does not always mean expensive either.
-We bought our dishes from IKEA and they were something like $10 on clearance for a set of six but they were a good solid weight ceramic in a basic color we could live with for many years.
+We bought a basic dish set in a neutral color and they were something like $10 on clearance for a set of six but they were a good solid weight ceramic in a basic color we could live with for many years.
 We bought two sets about 6 or 7 years ago and they are still going strong.
 Don’t give in to the temptation of buying a new set of dishes in every few years because you want a new color!
 My mother-in-law just replaced the basic white dishes she bought when my husband was little.
 I am pretty amazed at her ability to resist temptation!

 - Avoid buying processed food at all cost and reduce your food waste as much as possible.
 We used to be much better about not buying processed food but then we had our third child and suddenly everything was thrown out of balance.
 I am trying to get back into the swing of things and cook 90% of our own food.
 It has been hard though because the baby will only eat fruit from a pouch and cooking with him around is nearly impossible, let alone canning stuff on the stove with a one year old walking around.
 I have been making my own pear sauce though and freezing it in reusable food pouches which has greatly reduced our waste.
 Another way to reduce your food waste is to buy your ingredients in bulk and use them in several different recipes throughout the week.
 This will save you money up front and exercise your creative muscle when it comes to leftovers.
 This week we bought Brussels sprouts from Costco and we ate on three different days, shaved Brussels sprouts salad (princess salad), roasted sweet potatoes and Brussels sprouts, and more princess salad.
 The one 4 pound bag of Brussels sprouts lasted for 3 dinners and a few lunches and cost only about $5.00 so not only did we save money, we ate healthier and there was very little waste.